 The interpretation and suggested solutions for the major alarm condition that you are most likely to encounter are shown in the table below.
-If the encountered alarm is not shown in the table, or you have any doubts as to how to safely carry out the instructions given, then please contact Kohler Uninterruptible Power Ltd. on 0800 731 3269.
+If the encountered alarm is not shown in the table, or you have any doubts as to how to safely carry out the instructions given, then please contact Kohler Uninterruptible Power on 0800 731 3269.

-ALARM CONDITION INTERPRETATION SUGGESTED SOLUTION UPS FAULT There is a UPS fault and the normal operation cannot be guaranteed.
-Call an authorised service centre for assistance.
-MAINS BYP/RECT FAULT Mains power supply is outside prescribed tolerance.
-The UPS input power is low or missing.
+ALARM CONDITION INTERPRETATION SUGGESTED SOLUTION MAINS BYP/RECT FAULT Mains power supply is outside prescribed tolerance The UPS input power is low or missing.
 If site power appears to be OK, check the UPS input supply fuses (breaker) at the distribution board.
-OUTPUT SHORT There is a short circuit at the output of UPS (on the load side).
-Check all output connections and repair as required.
-OVERLOAD Load exceeds the UPS rated power.
-Identify which load item is causing the overload and disconnect/repair it.
+OUTPUT SHORT There is a short circuit at the output of UPS (on the load side) Check all output connections and repair as required.
+OVERLOAD Load exceeds the UPS rated power Identify which load item is causing the overload and disconnect/repair it.
 Do not connect extraneous laser printers, photocopiers, electric heaters, kettles etc. to the UPS if near capacity.
-OVERTEMPERATURE UPS temperature has exceeded the allowed value.
-Check that the UPS temperature is less than 30° C. If the temperature is normal call an authorised service centre for assistance.
-BATTERY CHARGER OFF The attached battery and the battery charger set-up do not correspond, or there is a battery charger fault.
+TEMPERATURE HIGH UPS temperature has exceeded the allowed value Check that the UPS temperature is less than 30° C. If the temperature is normal call an authorised service centre for assistance BATT.
+CHARGER FAULT The attached battery and the battery charger set-up do not correspond, or there is a battery charger fault.
 Call an authorised service centre for assistance.
-INVERTER FAULT Inverter is faulty.
-Call an authorised service centre for assistance.
-SYNCHRON FAULT The inverter and mains are not synchronised.
-The UPS input supply frequency is outside operational limits and the UPS static bypass has been temporarily disabled.
-BATTERY IN DISCHARGE Battery is near end of autonomy.
-Shutdown the load connected to UPS before the UPS switches itself off to protect its batteries.
+INV.
+PHASE FAULT Inverter is faulty Call an authorised service centre for assistance BATTERY IN DISCHARGE Battery is near end of autonomy Shutdown the load connected to UPS before the UPS switches itself off to protect its batteries.
 MANUAL BYP IS CLOSED Maintenance bypass closed (optional).
-Load is being supplied by raw mains.
-This alarm is only displayed if the UPS is on maintenance bypass.
+Load is being supplied by raw mains This alarm is only displayed if the UPS is on maintenance bypass.